akthersr/Pewlett-Hackard-Analysis/README.md

  ![](https://github.com/akthersr/Pewlett-Hackard-Analysis/blob/main/Resources/retiring_titles.png)

- The resuts from the analysis show that 29,914 Senior Engineers, and 28,254 Senior Staff will be eligible to retire.
-Given that there are 90,398 employees eligible to retire, a large percent of them are senior level.
+ The resuts from the analysis show that 25,916 Senior Engineers, and 24,962 Senior Staff will be eligible to retire.
+Given that there are more than 70 thousand employees eligible to retire, a large percent of them are senior level.

  4. Finally, because we want to include only current employees in our analysis, exclude those employees who have already left the company.